 Anesthesiologists also block awareness and help blunt memory.
 The combination of inhaled anesthetics and Versed is very powerful.

 Your child may also receive a high dose of narcotic medication as part of the anesthetic.
-These drugs block pain signals and also block the body's response to painful procedures.
+These drugs block neurological pain signals blunting the body’s chemical response to painful procedures.

 The inhaled anesthetics also help block the body's response to painful stimuli.
 We adjust the dose based on the child's individual needs.